grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

 > ExecStart=/sbin/runuser -l <USER> -c "/usr/bin/vncserver %i"
 > PIDFile=/home/<USER>/.vnc/%H%i.pid

-# As the VNC user VNC_USER:

-# Configure password for the VNC user.
-# This creates the file /home/VNC_USER/.vnc/passwd (used later).
-$ vncpasswd     # Enter a password for VNC; remember it

-# As root user:

 # [Only required for optional intermediate testing]
 # Reload systemd manager config
 $ systemctl daemon-reload